hiiiimanshii/ML-Algorithm-Visualizer/README.md

 📌 Developers & Enthusiasts – Explore algorithms in an interactive way

 This project aims to make Machine Learning more accessible, intuitive, and engaging by providing real-time feedback, interactive learning, and in-depth algorithm analysis. 🚀

+# 2) Multi-Language Code Comment Generation Using Code BERT and NLP

+Understanding source code is crucial for software development and maintenance.
+Automated code commenting enhances readability and aids in comprehension, especially for multi-lingual developers.
+This paper explores the use of CodeBERT for generating human-readable code comments and translating them into multiple languages using NLP techniques.
+The study evaluates model performance, translation accuracy, and potential applications in programming education and industry.

+Automated code commenting using CodeBERT and NLP translation enhances programming accessibility and efficiency.
+This study demonstrates the feasibility of AI-driven multilingual documentation.
+Future research should focus on improving model adaptability for various coding styles and languages.